What is the Court of Protection?

 The Court of Protection deals with the affairs of people who lack the capacity to make decisions for themselves.

-Loss of capacity to make decisions can happen to any of us, whether through illness or injury.
-A previously set-up Lasting Power of Attorney (LPA) means that, if the need arises, a trusted person can step in straightaway to take care of things.
+Lacking the capacity to make decisions can happen to any of us, whether through illness or injury.
+A previously set-up Lasting Power of Attorney (LPA) means that a trusted person can step in straight away to take care of things.
+If there is no LPA in place, looking after someone’s affairs becomes a matter for the Court of Protection.

 What is the Court of Protection?

-What counts as loss of capacity?
+What counts as a lack of capacity?

 Who decides if someone has lost capacity?

-A decision about whether someone has lost capacity is made by the Court of Protection, and is based on medical evidence provided by doctors, psychologists or other mental health professionals.
+A decision about whether someone has lost capacity is made by the Court of Protection and is based on medical evidence provided by doctors, psychologists or other mental health professionals.

 The Court can make decisions about a person’s property and financial affairs, and their health and welfare.
 This could include where a person should live, how their money is managed and what medical treatment they should receive, for example.